cillustrisimo/openai_gnome_chatbot/README.md

 <a href="https://github.com/passionfwend"> passionfriend </a> - <i>Idea Engineer, Sound Architect</i></p> <b>

 <sub> A small thank you note: Although this program started as a joke (check the first commit), my friends inspired me to exercise my creativity and really refine the chat bot.
-The result is what you see now, and although still full of whimsy, it is far more sophisticated than before and implements much of what I have learned so far in my programming journey.
-This would not have been possible without the people above. </sub>
+The result is what you see now, and although still full of whimsy, it is far more sophisticated than before and implements much of what I have learned so far. </sub>

 <sub><sup>***DISCLAIMER: Mr. Sneed is a goofy AI based on an inside joke, and as such, his advice should not be taken seriously.</sub></sup>